 Effective September 1, 2010, many electronics are banned from Wisconsin landfills.
 City crews will NOT pick up, and no one may put any of the banned items in the trash.
 There are a variety of locations that accept different electronics.
 Some stores may take your old electronics if you are purchasing a new item.
 Many cell phone stores, for example, offer recycling programs for old phones.

-City of Milwaukee residents and landowners may take approved electronics to our two Drop Off Centers for recycling.
-(Must have proof of residency or land ownership).
+City of Milwaukee residents may take approved residential electronics to our two Drop Off Centers for recycling.

 Drop Off Centers will accept up to three TVs per visit with a recycling fee of $5 per TV.
 All other electronics listed on the Drop Off Center website are accepted free of charge.